zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 [TODO:
 Betrayal of the mandate—the premise of LW2 was to reverse the diaspora and create a single locus of disucssion; "It's fine to be a dictator because you can leave" contradicts "the importance of a single central node"
-Habyrka claims to care about Archipelago; if he did, then user bans and user moderation would be sufficient In the lead-up discussion, Habyrka denied there being a list of banned ideas
+Habryka claims to care about Archipelago; if he did, then user bans and user moderation would be sufficient In the lead-up discussion, Habryka denied there being a list of banned ideas

 > the LinkedIn attractor appears to be the memetically most successful way groups relate to their ingroup members, while the sneer attractor governs how they relate to their outgroups.

-Habyrka proposed loudly giving up on Less Wrong, but he's squatting on the namespace, which is a key irreplaceable resource.
+Habryka proposed loudly giving up on Less Wrong, but he's squatting on the namespace, which is a key irreplaceable resource.
 It's like saying "go make your own payment processor"

 Anna Salamon asked if she could offer anything to not ban Said, and Haybrka said no, but what Anna should have said it's not his property to do what he likes with—the _reason_ can exploit the website for his own ends is downstream of Anna's "a single locus of dicussion"

-exactly—LW is a place where people suck up to Habyrka's friends
+exactly—LW is a place where people suck up to Habryka's friends

 the mod's shameless bullying of sunwillrise, who was one of the best new commenters, and who I had originally noticed in the context of him taking the other side of this (although he changed his mind)